Reformation's Summer Sale Starts Tomorrow — Here's A Sneak Peek

 The long-awaited Reformation annual summer sale kicks off Tuesday, August 15.
-We got a preview of the sale, and this is one you don't want to miss.
+We got a preview of the sale, and this is one you definitely don't want to miss.
 Get 30% off select silk halter tops, bestselling dresses, and chic denim silhouettes like cropped jackets, jumpsuits, and jeans both online and in-store.
 We expect items to sell out quickly once the sale begins, so allow us to direct you to our top picks.
 Keep scrolling for the 27 best styles from Reformation's end-of-summer sale.

 30% Off Tops